Iran Tours: FAQ

 Many people, however, prefer to go on guided tours, as much of the population, including those who work in tourism do not have proficiency in English, making some experiences more difficult.

 Drinking alcohol is against the law in Iran and no shops are permitted to sell it.
 Anyone caught in possession of alcohol faces arrest and in the case of a tourist face deportation.
 People in Iran tend to drink tea, Sharbat (a cool, sweet drink known as the world’s first soft drink) or doogh (a savoury yogurt drink).
 Alcohol free beer is also available.
-Pork is not available.
-When it comes to meat most Iranians tend to eat chicken, beef or lamb, all of which are widely available.

 Rules on photography depends on the place.
 Many mosques will allow photography inside and outside.
 Some museums will not allow photography inside but will outside.
 Generally, if it is not permitted, a sign will indicate.
 Restrictions are placed on photography of government and military buildings.
 For people, when taking photos of specific people, it is always better to ask for permission.
 Often this will led to a positive response, many Iranians like to pose for photos.